yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 forum = 0
 +++

-What a month, yuz-ers.
-This time we offer you a plethora of kernel changes, input fixes and new additions, yet more Nvidia driver fixes, user interface changes and more!
+What a month we've had, yuz-ers.
+This time, we offer you a plethora of kernel changes, input fixes and new additions, yet more Nvidia driver fixes, user interface changes, and more!

 <!--more-->

-## PSA for NVIDIA users, part 3
+## PSA for NVIDIA users: Part 3

 [It’s not over yet](https://www.youtube.com/watch?v=g02QU-xPV1I).

-[As you know](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2021/#paint-me-like-one-of-your-french-bits), regular desktop/laptop GPUs don't support decoding ASTC textures, so yuzu makes use of the compute capabilities of the GPU to parallelize the process...
-The recent release of the 511.XX drivers introduced an issue that affected our compute shader based accelerated ASTC texture decoding.
+[As you know](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2021/#paint-me-like-one-of-your-french-bits), regular NVIDIA desktop and laptop GPUs don't support decoding ASTC textures, so yuzu makes use of the compute capabilities of the GPU to parallelize the process.
+However, the recent release of the 511.XX drivers introduced an issue that affected our compute shader based accelerated ASTC texture decoding.

 {{< single-title-imgs-compare
 	"Crispy (Super Mario Odyssey)"